IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-apachesolr-guardium/README.md

      - clientIP and serverIP : fields are populated with 0.0.0.0, as this information is not embedded in the mes***REMOVED***ges pulled from Google Cloud.
      - OS User         : Not available with logs
      - Client HostName : Not available with logs

-2. The qtp(QueuedThreadPool)logs are taken into consideration because they have more information.
-   The below fields are not available
 	 - dbUser          : Not available with logs
      - LOGIN_FAILED    : Not available with logs

-3. While launching Solr in SolrCloud mode, multiple logs will be generated for single query execution as a call to shard(In SolrCloud, a logical partition of a single Collection) and replica(A Core that acts as a physical copy of a Shard in a SolrCloud Collection).
+2. While launching Solr in SolrCloud mode, multiple logs will be generated for single query execution as a call to shard(In SolrCloud, a logical partition of a single Collection) and replica(A Core that acts as a physical copy of a Shard in a SolrCloud Collection).

-4. On executing error queries in multiline from third-party tool, GCP is not capturing log as a single event.So, partial query will be displayed in the SQL Error Report.
+3. On executing error queries in multiline from third-party tool, GCP is not capturing log as a single event.So, partial query will be displayed in the SQL Error Report.